 3. Make every effort to find the owner.

-Besides notifying your local shelter, you will want to check lost-and-found ads in the local newspapers and Craig’s List.
+Besides notifying your local shelter, you will want to check lost-and-found ads in the local newspapers, Craigslist and NextDoor.
 Try placing an ad in the lost-and-found section yourself.
 (Ask about a free ad) Another good strategy is to post flyers in the vicinity where the animal was found.
 A typical ad describes the type of animal, the location where he/she was found, their coloring and any other distinct characteristics of the animal.
 Also, find the mail carrier for that area.
 They tend to know where pets may live in the surrounding neighborhoods.

 4. What to do when the owner cannot be found.